Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Introduction

+Note also that the expected information gain is evaluated using observations at each time point.
+This can be compared with the usual expressions for expected free energy in which an expectation over future observations is used.
+In general, observations in the future are random variables and the sign of the KLD subtending complexity switches so that expected information gain is maximized.
+However, because we are amortizing or learning to minimize expected free energy, we can evaluate the expected complexity based upon current observations, thereby enabling the agent to learn to be information seeking.
+In other words, expected free energy is not used to select the next action, it is used as an objective function to learn what action to take next.

+\textbf{Limitations:} Although the present study draws inspiration from developmental psychology, the resemblance between our model and human infant language development remains limited.
+Human infants undergo extensive sensorimotor and social learning for at least the first six months of life before exhibiting significant linguistic competence \cite{Kuhl2004,AdolphFranchak2015}.
+Early language acquisition typically progresses from single-word utterances to two-word combinations and only later to more complex multi-word constructions \cite{bloom2000how,tomasello2003constructing}.
+Around the onset of combinatorial speech, infants often exhibit a vocabulary spurt, acquiring new words at a remarkably rapid pace \cite{GoldfieldReznick1990}.
+These developmental milestones occur within a richly scaffolded social environment, including joint attention, imitation, and caregiver feedback, which substantially reduce the complexity of the learning problem \cite{Carpenter1998,Bruner1983,vygotsky1978mind}.
+In contrast, our model operates in a simplified environment without prior non-linguistic developmental stages, social scaffolding, or progressive linguistic complexity.

+Furthermore, the present framework assumes learning from scratch without incorporating innate cognitive biases, architectural constraints, or evolutionary priors that are widely argued to support human language and action acquisition \cite{chomsky1980rules,Pinker1994,Spelke2007}.
+Human learners likely benefit from species-specific perceptual, social, and representational predispositions shaped by evolutionary history.
+Our model does not attempt to capture such innate structures.
+Instead, it investigates how compositionality as systematic generalization can emerge from curiosity-driven sensorimotor learning under minimal assumptions.
+Therefore, while the present results demonstrate a mechanistic account of systematic recombination in embodied agents, they should not be interpreted as a comprehensive model of human language development.
+Rather, they provide a simplified testbed for examining how associative learning of language and action based on active inference may contribute to the emergence of structured generalization.

-This study tested the following hypotheses through simulation experiments: \textbf{H1:} Curiosity combined with motor entropy enhances the performance of developmental learning. \textbf{H2:} Primitive actions are acquired earlier, followed by more complex, prerequisite-dependent actions. \textbf{H3:} In the early phase, actions are generated only for exactly learned sentences, but in later phases, the system generalizes to novel, unlearned compositions. \textbf{H4:} Generalization performance improves as the scale of compositionality in the task increases.
+\textbf{Hypothesis:} This study therefore tested the following hypotheses through simulation experiments: \textbf{H1:} Generalization performance improves drastically as the scale of compositionality in the task increases. \textbf{H2:} Curiosity augmented with motor entropy enhances the performance of developmental learning. \textbf{H3:} In the early phase, actions are generated only for exactly learned imperative sentences, but in later phases, the system generalizes to novel, unlearned compositions. \textbf{H4:} Primitive actions are acquired earlier, followed by more complex, prerequisite-dependent actions. \textbf{H5:} Exception-handling rules can be acquired through exploratory learning, exhibiting U-shaped developmental performance similar to that observed in human development.